Embroidered Bread & Conche Caplin

 Christopher Mitchelmore, MHA (The Straits-White Bay North)

-Posted on May 24, 2015, in Art, Community Economic Development, Heritage and tagged art, Conche, embroidery, fish, French, Great Northern Peninsula, Grenfell, hooked rugs, L'Anse aux Meadows, Newfoundland and Labrador, Rural, St. Anthony, tourism, Travel, UNESCO, Viking.
+Posted on May 24, 2015, in Art, Community Economic Development, Tourism and tagged art, Conche, embroidery, fish, French, Great Northern Peninsula, Grenfell, hooked rugs, L'Anse aux Meadows, Newfoundland and Labrador, Rural, St. Anthony, Tourism, Travel, UNESCO, Viking.
 Bookmark the permalink.
 Leave a comment.